Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     On impact, a 20-foot-radius :aoe-sphere: Sphere of yellow-green fog appears.
 The fog lasts for the duration or until strong wind (such as the one created by *Gust of Wind*) disperses it, ending the effect.
 Its area is Heavily Obscured.

-    Each creature in the Sphere makes a :d20-save: Constitution saving throw, taking :dmg-poison: Poison damage equal to your :class-phb24-rogue: Sneak Attack bonus on a failed save or half as much damage on a successful one.
+    Each creature in the Sphere makes a :d20-save: Constitution saving throw, taking :dmg-posn: Poison damage equal to your :class-phb24-rogue: Sneak Attack bonus on a failed save or half as much damage on a successful one.
 A creature must also make this save when the Sphere moves into its space and when it enters the Sphere or ends its turn there.
 A creature makes this save only once per turn.

     The Sphere moves 10 feet away from you at the start of each of your turns.